 Please note, in Michigan, it is unlawful for any individual who is under 21 years of age or is noticeably intoxicated or impaired to engage in sports wagering.
-William Hill reserves the right to institute repercussion for any individuals suspected of being an underage player.
+Caesars Sportsbook reserves the right to institute repercussion for any individuals suspected of being an underage player.

 Repercussions may include immediate stoppage of play, account closure, and confiscation of winnings.
-For more information on William Hill’s commitment to underage play prevention click here.
+For more information on Caesars Sportsbook’s commitment to underage play prevention click here.

 Limit Setting and Self-Exclusion in the State of Michigan

 Caesars Sportsbook empowers its players by offering them several limit options to enjoy their gaming experience responsibly.

 Caesars Sportsbook Limit setting capabilities are found in Account Settings and are subject to jurisdictional requirements.

 Customers inquiring about self-exclusion may be done directly through their online Caesars Sportsbook account, or by calling the Michigan Department of Health and Human Services Gambling Disorder Helpline at 1-800-270-7117 or by visiting the Michigan Gaming Control Board’s Compulsive/Problem Gambling website: